kathrynherod/Week-18_Web-Scraping/README.md

-# Week-18_Web-Scraping
+# Web-Scraping

-### Overview
+## Overview

-In this assignment, you'll create a web app that lets users view and leave comments on the latest news.
-But you're not going to actually write any articles; instead, you'll flex your Mongoose and Cheerio muscles to scrape news from another site.

-### Before You Begin

-1. Create a GitHub repo for this assignment and clone it to your computer.
-Any name will do -- just make sure it's related to this project in some fashion.

-2. Run `npm init`.
-When that's finished, install and save these npm packages:

-3. express

-4. express-handlebars

-5. mongoose

-6. body-parser

-7. cheerio

-8. request

-9. **NOTE**: If you want to earn complete credit for your work, you must use all six of these packages in your assignment.

-10. In order to deploy your project to Heroku, you must set up an mLab provision. mLab is remote MongoDB database that Heroku supports natively.
-Follow these steps to get it running:

-11. Create a Heroku app in your project directory.

-12. Run this command in your Terminal/Bash window:
+    * Click [here](https://serene-beyond-27591.herokuapp.com/) to run this app in your browser

-    * `heroku addons:create mongolab`

-    * This command will add the free mLab provision to your project.

-13. You'll need to find the URI string that connects Mongoose to mLab.
-Run this command to grab that string:

-    * `heroku config | grep MONGODB_URI`

-    * Notice the value that appears after `MONGODB_URI =>`.
-This is your URI string.
-Copy it to a document for safekeeping.

-14. When you’re ready to connect Mongoose with your remote database, you'll need to add it as an [environment variable on Heroku](https://devcenter.heroku.com/articles/config-vars)

-    * As a reminder, you can check for the environment variable and fall back to a local mongo server:
-    ```
-    // If deployed, use the deployed database.
-Otherwise use the local mongoHeadlines database
-    `var MONGODB_URI = process.env.MONGODB_URI || "mongodb://localhost/mongoHeadlines";`
-    ```

-    * Then, just pass the `MONGODB_URI` variable to `mongoose.connect`.
-If you define `MONGODB_URI` on heroku, your production app will automatically use the remote database

-    * You shouldn't connect to the remote database when developing locally.
-Your classroom's network may not function if you do (but it's also best practice to use a local databse for development).

-15. [Watch this demo of a possible submission](mongo-homework-demo.mov).
-See the deployed demo application [here](http://nyt-mongo-scraper.herokuapp.com/).

-16. Your site doesn't need to match the demo's style, but feel free to attempt something similar if you'd like.
-Otherwise, just be creative!
+    * Original Scraped Site Link: (https://www.theguardian.com/world/series/eyewitness)

-## Instructions
+## Features

-* Create an app that accomplishes the following:
+* This web scraping app accomplishes the following:

-  1. Whenever a user visits your site, the app should scrape stories from a news outlet of your choice and display them for the user.
-Each scraped article should be saved to your application database.
-At a minimum, the app should scrape and display the following information for each article:
+  1. Whenever a user visits the site, the app scrapea stories from The Guardian and displays them for the user.
+Each scraped article is saved to the application database.
+The app scrapes and displays the following information for each article:

      * Headline - the title of the article